-The Appointment and Development of Members of the Governing Body Committee (search) advises on the appointment and re-appointment of Governors.
+The Search and Development Committee advises on the appointment and re-appointment of Governors.
 New appointments and re-appointments are a matter for the consideration of the Board as a whole.
+In 2014 - 2015 the Committee met five times.
 Governors are appointed for a term of office normally for three years, not exceeding 4 years.